niicovila/Entropy-RL-Linear-Programming/README.md

 # Entropy-RL-Linear-Programming

 ## About this work (in progress)
-A study of regularized reinforcement learning algorithms from both a MaxEntRL and a Linear Programming framework.
-Specially studying the implementation of the QREPS algorithm in large scale environments using DNNs.
+A study of regularized reinforcement learning algorithms from a Linear Programming framework.
+Specially studying the implementation of the QREPS algorithm in a large scale setting.
+Additionally, testing practical LP based algorithms beyond Q-REPS

 ### Usage